Pre-diabetes information sessions

 People who have a higher risk of developing Type 2 diabetes:

-- People aged over 25 from South Asian and African Caribbean backgrounds
+- those aged over 25 from South Asian and African Caribbean backgrounds

-- People aged over 40 from Caucasian backgrounds
+- those aged over 40 from Caucasian backgrounds.

 If you fit into these categories and have had a high blood sugar level result, our prevention programme could provide you with the advice you need to prevent diabetes.

-Whilst we are unable to see clients face to face we are running the programme via Zoom.
-It's an hour and a half long, small group session with the opportunity to book a telephone 1:1 if you have further questions.
+Whilst we are unable to see clients face-to-face we are running the programme via Zoom.
+It's an hour and a half long, small group session with the opportunity to book a telephone one-to-one appointment if you have further questions.
 To book onto a programme please contact Adur and Worthing Wellbeing on 01903 221450, or email us.

 Anyone who is unsure about their risk of developing Type 2 diabetes can visit the Diabetes UK website and take a quick 60 second test.